city41/node-sql-fixtures/README.md

 };
 ```

+**IMPORTANT:** The result of the arbitrary sql is not returned to you at all.
+In the above example the returned `result` object will have `Users` on it, but no sign of `Items` anywhere.

 ## Many to Many Relations
 sql-fixtures does not support many to many relations directly, but it can be accomplished with sql